google/differential-privacy/examples/go/README.md

 ![Threshold](img/partition_selection.png)

-Notice that the probability of keeping the partitions with >= 30 users is equal to 1 and the probability of keeping partitions with < 30 users is > 0 and < 1.
-That means that partitions with >= 30 users will always be kept and other partitions might be either eliminated or kept.
-Thus, we can say that 30 users is a hard threshold for keeping the partition.
+Notice that the probability of keeping the partitions with >= 30 privacy units (visitors) is equal to 1 and the probability of keeping partitions with < 30 privacy units is > 0 and < 1.
+That means that partitions with >= 30 privacy units will always be kept and other partitions might be either eliminated or kept.
+Thus, we can say that 30 privacy units is a hard threshold for keeping the partition.

 Let's have a closer look to the result bars above.
 Two partitions were
 eliminated: